wittscien/pi1300-data/README.md

 # pi1300-data
-Finite-volume energy levels and fit results
+Finite-volume energy levels and fit results for the paper "Emergence of the $\pi(1300)$ Resonance from Lattice QCD"